lucapalamenti/GeographyApp/README.md

 - Add an admin page for things like editing non custom maps
 - Multiple color schemes
 - When using a map with different region types as a template, all regions are displayed the same as "enabeld" regions, and "outside" regions are not displayed in the viewport
-- can still click on regions when reviewing map
 - right click multiple times to zoom further

 ### Frontend changes